Spark jobs - Amazon EMR

 • Access to the AWS Glue Data Catalog if you use SparkSQL

 If your Spark job reads or writes data to or from other data sources, specify the appropriate permissions in this IAM role.
 If you don't provide these permissions to the IAM role, the job might fail.
-For more information, see Job runtime roles and Storing logs.
+For more information, see Job runtime roles for Amazon EMR Serverless and Storing logs.

 • entryPointArguments – This is an array of arguments that you want to pass to your main JAR or Python file.
 You should handle reading these parameters using your entrypoint code.
 Separate each argument in the array by a comma.